not-sponsored/distend/README.md

 distend infile.txt outfile.txt
 ```

-For more details use the help flag
+For more details and options use the help flag

 ```sh
 distend -h